fiona-p/lp-workflow-challenge-prototype/docs/adr/nextSteps.md

   - Create a branch for developer review.
   - Or merge directly to the staging branch.
 - Adds basic authentication to restrict access and track release actions.
-- Includes a simple rollback mechanism (e.g., revert to previous JSON/staging commit).
+- Includes a simple rollback mechanism (e.g. revert to previous JSON/staging commit).